This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 According to research published in Critical Reviews in Food Science and Nutrition, cayenne pepper restores the circulatory system by opening the capillaries and regulating blood sugar.
 It also helps the digestive system that moves bacteria and toxins out of the body.

-Cayenne power has very powerful pain-relieving properties when applied to the skin.
 It reduces the amount of substance P, a chemical that carries pain messages to the brain.
 When there is less substance P, the pain messages no longer reach the brain and you feel relief.

 Studies have found that cayenne pepper relieves pain after surgery, such as a mastectomy or an amputation.

-6. Supports Weight Loss
+6. Supports weight loss

-A study published in PloS One noted that consuming cayenne pepper for breakfast creates less appetite, so people eat less calories during the day.
+A study published in PloS One noted that consuming cayenne pepper for breakfast creates less appetite, so people eat fewer calories during the day.
 It’s why cayenne is a common ingredient in many thermogenic weight loss supplements.

 It also burns excess fat because it’s a metabolic booster.

 As one of the key anti-inflammatory foods, cayenne pepper benefits also include weight loss.
 Cayenne pepper has the power to soothe inflammation and bloating that comes from allergies, food sensitivities and infections.

-7. Works as Anti-Irritant
+7. Works as anti-irritant

 Cayenne pepper benefits include its anti-irritant properties, making it potentially effective for easing ulcers, upset stomachs, cough and even stopping diarrhea.

-The common belief is that cayenne pepper, when consumed in excessive amounts, leads to gastric ulcers because of its irritant and acid-secreting nature.
+The common belief is that cayenne, when consumed in excessive amounts, leads to gastric ulcers because of its irritant and acid-secreting nature.
 People with ulcers are actually advised to limit or avoid using cayenne pepper.
-However, investigations carried out in recent years have revealed that chili, or its active principle “capsaicin,” is not the cause for the formation of ulcer symptoms but a benefactor.

-Studies have found that cayenne pepper does not stimulate, but inhibits acid secretion, stimulates alkali and mucus secretions and particularly gastric mucosal blood flow, which helps in the prevention and healing of ulcers.
+Studies have found that cayenne pepper does not stimulate, but actually inhibits acid secretion, stimulates alkali and mucus secretions and particularly gastric mucosal blood flow, which helps in the prevention and healing of ulcers.

 Psoriasis occurs when skin cells replicate too quickly, and it results in swollen patches under the skin covered with whitish scales on top.
 The scaly patches are areas of inflammation and excessive skin production.